MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/supported-drivers.md

 For SDV to verify a driver, it must be able to interpret the driver code, specifically, the driver's entry points and the code in functions and routines that support required driver functionality.

 The following sections describe the basic requirements for drivers and the specific syntax that SDV expects of the drivers that it verifies.
-SDV does not verify that drivers comply with these requirements, but if the driver does not comply, SDV declares errors and, in rare situations, it reports false positive or false negative results because of misinterpretation.
+SDV does not verify that drivers comply with these requirements, but if the driver does not comply, SDV may fail to run and, in rare situations, it reports false positive or false negative results because of misinterpretation.

 ### <span id="basic_driver_characteristics"></span><span id="BASIC_DRIVER_CHARACTERISTICS"></span>Basic Driver Characteristics